slok/kahoy/README.md

     priority: 300
 ```

-This will make Kahoy apply first the `ns` group, then `crd` group, then `system/roles` group, and finally the rest.
+it will make Kahoy apply first the `ns` group, then `crd` group, then `system/roles` group, and finally the rest.

 ### Kustomize and Kahoy